Now using Duo's Universal Prompt.

 Getting started with Duo - Enrolling in Duo Mobile & using Duo Push

-1. When you are off campus, sign into myMarist or the web version of O365 (myMail), the Duo Security welcome screen will display
+1. When you are enrolling in Duo for the first time, sign into myMarist or the web version of O365 (myMail), the Duo Security welcome screen will display

 2. Click Start setup